A New Vision for the Informatics Profession in Health & Social Care

-The next Fed-IP shadow board meeting will be held on 20th April 2015.
+The last Fed-IP shadow board meeting was held on 3rd June 2015.
 Currently the board includes representatives from UKCHIP, BCS, IHRIM, Socitm, CILIP, HSCIC and the emerging Faculty of Medical Informatics.

 To contact the Federation for Informatics Professionals, email firstname.lastname@example.org

 You can now also follow Fed-IP on Twitter

 Becoming a chief information officer in the NHS is a big step.
 To recognise this, the Health CIO Network is putting together a handbook for new health CIOs; and, indeed, practising CIOs who want to reflect on aspects of their job.

 Dr Gwyn Thomas, the chair of the Federation for Informatics Professionals, has contributed a chapter on Informatics Professionalism which is reproduced below.

 Professionalism is like a rainbow: wondrous to behold but complicated to explain; easy to spot but difficult to pin down.

 At work, one of the highest accolades that you can be given is to be called a “true professional”.
 It’s a simple phrase that sums up the blending and integration of a variety of skills.